-The Budget Office will provide General Fund constraint figures to departments on December 15, 2009.
+The Budget Office will provide General Fund constraint figures to departments on December 17, 2010.

-General Fund budgets will be expected to meet 4% constraint targets for FY 2011.
-Departments will have a great deal of discretion in meeting these targets.
-Below are a few general principles to keep in mind when preparing the FY 2011 budget, and a few reminders about things that are "out of bounds" for meeting constraint.
+Departments will have to constrain their General Fund budgets by 2% for FY 2012.
+Additional cost savings will be generated by the FY 2012 pay freeze for exempt employees.
+Departments will have some discretion in meeting this target.
+Below are a few general principles to keep in mind when allocating constraint reductions within your budget.
+As always, there are a few things that are "out of bounds" for meeting constraint.

-- Take the opportunity to re-examine what you're doing in light of the County's core mission.
-Prioritize services that support the core mission. - Minimize damage to others in the County. - Do the least harm to lives, property, social, and environmental structures. - Communicate the impact of cuts on measured outputs and outcomes. - Avoid cuts that will reduce revenues. - Resist the temptation to be optimistic about revenues. - Avoid one-time-only solutions to bridge into the next year. - Consider the effect of budget decisions on your workforce.
+- Preserve direct services to County clients. - Take the opportunity to re-examine what you're doing in light of the County's core mission. - Minimize damage to others in the County. - Do the least harm to lives, property, social, and environmental structures. - Communicate the impact of cuts on measured outputs and outcomes. - Avoid cuts that will reduce revenues. - Resist the temptation to be optimistic about revenues. - Avoid one-time-only solutions to bridge into the next year. - Consider the effect of budget decisions on your workforce.
 Take into account morale, safety, and recruitment/retention. - Talk with other departments.